Set up a website for government campaigns

 Timeline and planning

 Make sure you have allowed at least 4 weeks from the time you submit your application to your site being built if approved.
 If your campaign has Professional Assurance approval, submit your application straight away.

-Applications must initially be sent through the GOV.UK “ZenDesk” (Note: only Heads of Digital/department’s single point of contact with ZenDesk login rights can submit applications).
+Applications must initially be sent through the GOV.UK “ZenDesk” (Note: only Heads of Digital Communications/department’s single point of contact with ZenDesk login rights can submit applications).